Pyrus277/Pyrus277/README.md

        to get the perspecive of experienced people.
 Very few people in my life even knew what I data engineer was before I told them about it, so I often feel I'm off on my own planet a lot of the time...
 I see I've digessed a somewhat, so here is a list of what I've got going on broken down by areas of signficance ot DE...
--Programming--Python
+       .
+       .
+       ---Programming--Python---
+       .
-       I've got the Coursera course Python of Everybody under my belt, and am on the home strech of the UMich Python 3 Specialization.
+             -I've got the Coursera course Python of Everybody under my belt, and am on the home strech of the UMich Python 3 Specialization.
               Dr. Chuck of the former course actually turned me on to data engineering by virtue of the course being so data centric.
+              .
-       I'm also working though a book of programming problem, the code of and details of which has a repsoitory on this very platform.
+             -I'm also working though a book of programming problem, the code of and details of which has a repsoitory on this very platform.
               Looking forward, once I'm done with the coursework of the specialization, I'm going to take a more project-oriented approach to learning programming and working through that book is kind of a transition to that phase.
+              .
               I also have it in mind to start learning a lower level programming language and have my sights set on Rust.
+       .
-       SQL, Databases, and Data Warehouses
+       ---SQL, Databases, and Data Warehouses--
+       .
+       .

-       Linux, Servers, and Shell Scripting
+       ---Linux, Servers, and Shell Scripting---
+       .

-       Logging, Monitoring, & Testing
+       ---Logging, Monitoring, & Testing---

-       Workflow
+       .
+       ---Workflow---
+       .

-       Big Data, Cloud, NoSQL
+       ---Big Data, Cloud, NoSQL---